 The Spiral dinner plates are quite nice to eat off of.

 Some of my designs (Whirlwind, Baroque, Lotus) raise the surface a bit more, for a dramatic effect, but these are only sold in larger sizes as serving platters.

 The majority of my customers are return customers.
-Many of my customers start out with one piece and dicover how durable they are.
-Then continue building full sets of dishes.
+Many of my customers start out with one or two pieces and discover how durable they are.
+Then they often continue to build full sets of dishes.